hashchange/backbone.select/readme.md

 // prints "m2 has been selected."
 ```

+###### Demos

+There are a couple of interactive demos you can play around with.
+The demos are kept simple, and are a good way to explore the various features of Backbone.Select.

+- Basic functionality, sharing models among multiple collections: [JSBin][demo-basic-jsbin], [Codepen][demo-basic-codepen]
+- Delayed animation.
+Using custom labels in a Select.One collection: [JSBin][demo-label-select.one-jsbin], [Codepen][demo-label-select.one-codepen]
+- Selecting, starring, loving.
+Using custom labels in a Select.Many collection: [JSBin][demo-label-select.many-jsbin], [Codepen][demo-label-select.many-codepen]
+- Focusing on one selected item in a Select.Many collection, using custom labels: [JSBin][demo-focus-with-label-jsbin], [Codepen][demo-focus-with-label-codepen]
+- Focusing on one selected item in a Select.Many collection, using the `exclusive` option: [JSBin][demo-focus-with-exclusive-jsbin], [Codepen][demo-focus-with-exclusive-codepen]

 ## Dependencies and setup

 [Backbone][] is the only dependency.
 Include backbone.select.js after [Backbone][].
 Backbone.Select requires Backbone 0.9.9 or later.